laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### chgrp (Change Group)

-**Theory:** Changes only the group ownership of files.
+Changes only the group ownership of files.
 Simpler than chown when only group needs modification.

 ```bash
 # Change group